CollectionBuilder/collectionbuilder-csv/docs/rake_tasks/build_offline.md

 ## Limitations

 - Streaming video (YouTube, Vimeo, etc.) is not downloaded and will not play offline.
 Item pages for video objects will display without the video.
+- Map tiles (Leaflet/OpenStreetMap) require internet access.
+The map page will show markers but no background tiles when offline.
 - External images not in metadata (e.g., organization logos in the banner) remain as external links and require internet to display.
 Please manually adjust those images in your project.
-- DataTables on the Data page loads item data via an AJAX request to a local JSON file.
-Some browsers restrict local file AJAX requests by default, which may prevent the table from loading.
-- Map tiles (Leaflet/OpenStreetMap) require internet access.
-The map page will show markers but no background tiles when offline.
+- The rewrite script is somewhat idiosyncratic to CB projects, so may not work correctly for other websites or highly customized projects.